grafana/agent/docs/sources/static/set-up/install-agent-binary.md

 - ../../set-up/install-agent-binary/
 ---

-# Install Grafana Agent static mode on other systems
+# Install static mode on other systems

-Grafana Agent is distributed as plain binaries for the following systems:
+You can use the standalone binary to install Grafana Agent in static mode on the following systems:

 * Linux: AMD64, ARM64, PPC64, S390X
 * Windows: AMD64